cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 	return response.json()['access_token']
 ```

 The client id and secret from our Firefly Services credentials are passed to the authentication endpoint and exchanged for an access token.
-The response includes other data, including the lifetime of the token, but for our needs we just need the token.
+The response includes other data, including the lifetime of the token, but for our needs, we just need the token.

 ## Specifying a Reference Image